-Why is interoception so vital for our students?
+Why is interoception so vital for your child?

-Currently, one in seven young people aged 4 to 17 years experience a mental health condition in any given year.
-When students are explicitly instructed how to develop interoception, they can learn how to befriend their emotions, disentangle themselves from negative thoughts and feel positive towards their learning and their lives.
-Scaffolding for children to befriend their feelings can help them feel safe when experiencing intense emotions and can help them reach out for help when they need it.
-Interoception helps to process overwhelming emotions from challenging experiences, be resilient and resolve issues for the future.
+Currently, suicide is the leading cause of death of Australians aged 25-44.
+When children are explicitly instructed how to develop interoception, they can learn how to befriend their emotions, disentangle themselves from negative thoughts and feel positive about their lives.
+Scaffolding for children to befriend their feelings can help them feel safe when experiencing intense emotions and can help them reach out for help when they need it most.
+Interoception helps your child to process challenging experiences and feel equipped to handle issues in the future.